withtreesap/treesap/packages/sandbox/README.md

 Perfect for AI agents, code execution platforms, and automation tools that need secure, isolated environments.

+> ⚠️ **Warning**: This package is experimental and exposes your machine to the local network.
+It executes arbitrary code with folder-based isolation only (not containerized).
+Proceed with caution.

 ## Features

 - 🔒 **Folder-based isolation** - Each sandbox gets its own working directory